brycekellogg/tinycli/README.md

 These functions allow you to pass text to Tinycli either a character at a time or via entire strings.
 Generally these functions are called after receiving UART input via an interrupt routine.
-If the terminal emulator (picocom, putty, etc) is using a local echo feature, it is gnerally recommended that you use the `tinycli_putsn` function for passing text.
+If the terminal emulator (picocom, putty, etc) is using a local echo feature, it is generally recommended that you use the `tinycli_putsn` function for passing text.
 If not using local echo, `tinycli_putc` is a better choice as it allows Tinycli to echo characters back as they are typed.